 The fact is, it isn’t illegal in any state in the U.S. to drive a motor vehicle barefoot, and – to my knowledge – never has been.

 There is a classic article, published back in 1994, which details inquiries that Jason R. Heimbaugh, of the University of Illinois, sent to all 50 states asking if there were any laws against barefoot driving.
 All 50 states confirmed that barefoot driving is indeed legal, and those responses are included in the article.
 Since then, nothing has changed in regard to such laws.

 As to motorcycles, you can drive or ride on them barefoot as well, except in only one state.
 Alabama legally requires drivers and riders on motorcycles to wear footwear.

-There’s no law against driving barefoot in Canada or Mexico either.
+There’s no law against driving barefoot in Canada, Mexico, or the UK either.
 As to other countries of the world, I’m not aware of any country that has a law requiring shoes for driving, though of course there could be.

 While acknowledging barefoot driving’s legality, many writers still recommend against it